-Poet, editor and tutor Mandy Pannett is the judge for the Earlyworks Press 2019 Poetry Competition.
-In this guest post, she tells the story of her latest work, The Wulf Enigma:
+In this guest post, Mandy Pannett tells the story of her latest work, The Wulf Enigma:

 From the waterlogged fens to the quiet danger of ecclesiastical Lindisfarne, The Wulf enigma is a riddle, a poem, a quest covering centuries, and ultimately a love story – but not the one you think it is, and therein, perhaps, lies the answer to the enigma – Catherine Edmunds